List of compositions by Thelonious Monk: Monk's Mood

 A ballad in AABA-form that was written around 1943–1944, and went through many working titles, including "Feeling That Way Now", and "Be Merrier Sarah", until Monk settled for the title "Monk's Mood".
 It was first recorded on October 24, 1947, for the Genius of Modern Music sessions.
 The tune later appears on Thelonious Himself, featuring John Coltrane and Wilbur Ware.
 It later appears on the live albums from Carnegie Hall and Town Hall.

 Monk's Point

 A 12-bar blues in B♭, described as Monk's "homage to the bent note", it first appeared on Solo Monk, then a second (and final) time on Monk's Blues with the Oliver Nelson Orchestra.

 N

 North of the Sunset

 A 12-bar blues in B♭ built on a short riff similar to one later used in "Raise Four".
-It was only recorded once, in the afternoon session on October 31, 1964, for the album Solo Monk.
+Monk recorded it only once, in the afternoon session on October 31, 1964, for the album Solo Monk.
 The recording session was in Los Angeles during a West Coast tour by the quartet, suggesting that the title probably refers to Sunset Boulevard.